Wrestlepalooza (2000): ECW on TNN

 The next three matches were taped for the April 21 episode of ECW on TNN.
 The Impact Players defended the World Tag Team Championship against Raven and Mikey Whipwreck.
 Credible hit a That's Incredible to Whipwreck to retain the titles.

 This was followed by a match between Scotty Anton and Rhino.
 Rhino put the referee and Anton through a table, thus ending the match in a no contest.
 After the match, Rob Van Dam made the save and attacked Rhino and the two men brawled with each other until several wrestlers from the locker room stormed to the ringside and then The Network left the ringside.

 Next, Tommy Dreamer competed against Steve Corino in an Extreme Bullrope match.
 The match evolved into a six-man tag team Street Fight after interference by Jack Victory, The Sandman, New Jack and Yoshihiro Tajiri as Dreamer teamed with Sandman and Jack against Corino, Victory and Tajiri.
 Tajiri accidentally misted Corino and Jack hit a 187 for the win.
 After the match, Rhino came out and Network attacked Dreamer's team until Dusty Rhodes made the save by hitting Bionic Elbows on Rhino and Sandman caned him to make Network retreat to the backstage.

 Aftermath

 Steve Corino and Dusty Rhodes competed against each other in a match at CyberSlam.
 Super Crazy and Kid Kash competed against each other in a three-way dance, also involving Little Guido at CyberSlam.

 The feud between Da Baldies and the team of Danny Doring and Roadkill continued as the two teams competed against Nova and Chris Chetti in a three-way dance at Hardcore Heaven.

+This event would be the final Wrestlepalooza produced by ECW, as the promotion closed its door one years later.
+In 2025, the WWE, which acquired the assets of ECW from bankruptcy in 2003, revived the Wrestlepalooza event.